Writing Persistent Views#

 Once you start your bot, this will handle interactions from all messages that had CreateTicketView sent with them.

-This works well for views that are stateless, meaning the view doesn’t have any attributes that need to be different between two messages with the same view.
+The above example works well for views that are stateless, meaning the view doesn’t have any attributes that need to be different between two messages with the same view.
 However, sometimes you will need to implement views that require state.
 The following example shows a view that can only be used by a particular user:

 class GreetingView(discord.ui.View):